eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ### Using `eslint:recommended`

 Using `"eslint:recommended"` in the `extends` property enables a subset of core rules that report common problems (these rules are identified with a checkmark (recommended) on the [rules page](https://eslint.org/docs/rules/)).

-If your configuration extends the `eslint:recommended`, be sure to review the reported problems after upgrading to a new major version of ESLint before you use the `--fix` option on the [command line]((https://eslint.org/docs/user-guide/command-line-interface)#fix).
-Doing so ensures you'll be aware of the new changes ESLint might make to your code.

 Here's an example of extending `eslint:recommended` and overriding some of the set configuration options: